ycpcs/cs402-spring2025/assign/assign02.md

 As in the Fall, you will each maintain a **Weekly Journal** as a shared Google doc on your team's drive.
 Your journal entries should capture your work for the week so that you can present accurate information at your weekly stand-up meeting.

-Your weekly journals are due by 11:00am (before class) on the day of your stand-ups/Milestone presentation, and **MUST** address the following points:
+Your weekly journals are due by Noon (before class) on the day of your stand-ups/Milestone presentation, and **MUST** address the following points:

 - Briefly describe what your TEAMS/s are working on, and your contribution to that progress.
 - Describe what YOU accomplished over the past week